pellepelster/pages/solidblocks.de/content/_index.en.md

   {{<feature-row>}}

     {{<feature title="Open Source" iconClasses="fa-brands fa-linux solidblocks-green">}}
       Host open source solutions like Keycloak, PostgreSQL, GitLab, Grafana, HashiCorp Vault, and many more.
-Based on common and proven deployment patterns, custom open-source hosting on top of Solidblocks combines a stable hosting solution with the option to customize the solution to your specific needs.
+Based on common and proven deployment patterns, custom open-source hosting on top of Solidblocks combines a stable hosting solution with the option to taylor the solution to your specific needs.
     {{</feature>}}

     {{<feature title="Custom Applications" iconClasses="fa-industry solidblocks-orange">}}
-      From greenfield JVM or .NET Core projects, to Python and Ruby-based solutions, to matured and still useful PHP applications.
-Its customizability and extendability make it the perfect platform to host your bespoke business applications, or give legacy applications a new life and a stable environment.
+      From greenfield JVM or .NET Core projects, over Python and Ruby-based solutions, to matured PHP applications.
+Solidblocks extendability makes it the perfect platform to host your bespoke business applications, or give legacy applications a new life and a stable environment.
     {{</feature>}}

     {{<feature title="Maintenance & Overhaul" iconClasses="fa-screwdriver-wrench solidblocks-yellow">}}